 Strobeus brevis Photos

 Photographing specimens this small requires the use of a microscope and focus-stacking.
 First, you must take several photos at different planes of focus.
-Using image editing software, these are loaded as a stack of layers.
-Next, each photo is aligned, so each is positioned on top of the other in layers.
-The final step is to have the software focus blend the image, keeping all of the sharp areas in each later.
-This produces the images below.
+Then, using image editing software, these are loaded as a stack of layers.
+Next, each picture is aligned, each positioned on top of the other in layers.
+The final step is to have the software focus blend the image, keeping all the sharp areas in each layer.
+This produces the photos below.